-The Hajj season 2023 is coming closer, and many pilgrims around the world are looking forward to performing Hajj 2023 after its successful reopening for international pilgrims in the previous season.
+As the Hajj season 2024 is coming closer, many pilgrims around the world are looking forward to performing Hajj 2024 after its successful pilgrimage in the previous season.
 To be able to perform Hajj, all pilgrims need to obtain a Hajj visa.

 What is a Hajj visa?